Our Services

 Illogan Park

 The Council is dedicated to keeping Illogan Park clean and well-maintained.
-Here is a list of the tasks they undertake:
+Here is a list of the tasks we undertake:

 * Litter picking is carried out twice a week.